-Crediton is situated to the north west of Exeter in Devon.
+Crediton is in Devon and is situated to the north west of Exeter.
 It is in the valley of the River Creedy.
 The town is occasional called 'Kirton' with locals referring to themselves as 'Kirtonians'.
 At the time of the 2021 Census the population was estimated to be 8,070.
 This was higher than the 2001 Census when the population was 6,837.